CyanBook/spotipy2/README.md

 ### A class for each objects
 Spotify2 has a custom class for each [Spotify object](https://developer.spotify.com/documentation/web-api/reference/object-model).

-This permits easier understanding of what you're doing, code more readable and maintanable, bound methods, and more.
+This permits easier understanding of what you're doing, code more readable and maintainable, bound methods, and more.

 ## Quick example
 ```python